tonyrog/canopen/README.md

 ### Configurating
 #### Concepts

-canopen can be started with a numer of options.<br/>
+canopen can be started with a number of options.<br/>
 For details either check [co_api.erl - start_link()](https://github.com/tonyrog/canopen/raw/master/src/co_api.erl) or in the full implementation documentation, see below on how to create it.

 #### Files